dgrmunch/alda-tabs/README.md

 ![alt tag](https://raw.githubusercontent.com/dgrmunch/alda-tabs/master/img/score1.png)

-We call this *open strings*, that is, no fingers are pressed on the fret. *So the fret number is 0 in the four positions*
+For this example, no fingers are pressed on the fret. **So the fret number would be 0 in the six positions of the sequence.**

 ### How do we write this in Alda?